vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-process-scheduling.md

 ![](2021-10-27-15-58-40.png)

     - CFS uses ideal fair scheduling: The processor time is divided equally amongst the running processes.
 Thus if you have n runnable processes, then each will get 1/n of processor time.
 This is with nice value of 0 or both processes having same nice value.
+1/n is a timeslice but not a fixed one.

+    - Target-latency: CFS scheduler has target latency (min amount of time to execute on processor cycle) usually approximated to 20 ms.

-    - If number of processes in runnable queue goes really high (n goes really high), then 1/n might be too small.
+    - minimum-granularity: If number of processes in runnable queue goes really high (n goes really high), then 1/n might be too small.
 In this case, the cost of context switching might be more.
-Thus, there is a min-granularity time slot usually of 1 ms. This is the min timeslice a process would get.
+Thus, there is a min-granularity time slot usually of 4 ms. This is the min timeslice a process would get.

     - vruntime: Amount of time a process has run and served.
 This acts as the index for the tree or rather node.val in red black tree implementation of CFS.